benanne/nervana_theano/README.md

 The Nervana convolution kernels support 1D, 2D and 3D convolutions.
 They use **c01b** or **batch-size-last** axis ordering, like the cuda-convnet kernels.
 This is different form Theano's default **bc01** or **batch-size-first** ordering.

-Because of this, the wrapper does not provide a drop-in replacement for `theano.tensor.nnet.conv.conv2d`.
-Some dimshuffling is required.
+The `nervana_conv` wrapper function adds the necessary dimshuffles by default, so you can use it as a drop-in replacement for `theano.tensor.nnet.conv.conv2d`.
+However, this may degrade performance, so this behaviour can be turned off by passing the keyword argument `dimshuffle=False`.
+In that case, you will need to provide inputs with axes in **c01b** order.

 You can use the convolution kernels in Theano as follows:
 ```